code-silence/code-silence/README.md

 - Passionate about Flutter mobile development and web development
 - Love building real-world applications
 - Currently learning Flutter and backend fundamentals
 - Goal is to become a professional mobile app developer
+- I love flutter

 ---